Robotics-Empowerment-Designer/node-red-standalone/README.md

 - This repository is the frontend part of NodeRed.
 Alone, is it useless.
 - To connect the frontend with the robots, you need to include middleware repositories of one or more robots and start the respective docker-compose file.
 They are included as submodules, a Git functionality.
 More info on this [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules) and in the following section.

-1. Clone the NodeRed repository
+1. Clone this Node-Red repository

 2. For Pepper: initialize pepper_middleware subrepo in your project
 ```sh